Testing Methodology

 Test Infrastructure

-| Vantage points | 2 probe regions — EU-Central (Frankfurt) + US-East.
+| Vantage points | 2 probe regions: EU-Central (Frankfurt) + US-East.
 Storage on a separate main server (no probe traffic). |

-| Plane A frequency | Every 15 minutes (~96 cycles/day) — probes write immediately to probe_runs table |
+| Plane A frequency | Every 15 minutes (~96 cycles/day); probes write immediately to probe_runs table |

 | Plane C frequency | Every 6 hours with 24h per-IP cooldown (stop-after-deny) |

-| Composite recompute | Once daily via rollup task at 00:05 UTC — dashboard values change once per day |
+| Composite recompute | Once daily via rollup task at 00:05 UTC, so dashboard values change once per day |

 | Worker isolation | Dedicated Docker containers with egress-only networking |